SamMcFly/plex-overseerr-backup/INSTALL.md

 - Overseerr must resync to request the missing files
 - Use the backup you created before files were lost

+**Important:** If Sonarr/Radarr still have the media entries (just without files), they won't re-download.
+You may need to remove stale entries from Sonarr/Radarr first, or use [Maintainerr](https://github.com/jorenn92/maintainerr) to clean them up automatically.

 ## Support

 Need help?